The Bankrate promise

 Gather information about your current financial circumstances and be ready to make a case for why your loan should be changed.
 It’s not good enough to say that you need it adjusted.
 You’ll need to show that you can keep making payments once the changes are made.

 If your problem is based on affording your current loan payment and refinancing is not an option, trading in your car can be a good opinion.
 If you’re able to find a more affordable car that still meets your needs and you get preapproved for a rate that is the same or less than what you’re currently paying, you’ll be able to get out of your current loan and drive away with a more affordable monthly cost.

 Simply refinance on your own

-It is not easy to refinance your vehicle into someone else’s name — and in most cases it isn’t even possible.
+It is not easy to refinance your vehicle into someone else’s name — and in some cases, it isn’t even possible.
 If you are interested in giving your vehicle and loan to someone else, they must undergo the typical buying and financing process.
-The other option is to refinance the auto loan or get it modified if you want to hang onto the car yourself.
+The other option is to refinance the auto loan twice to add the new owner to the loan and remove yourself.
+Or you can modify your loan if you want to hang onto the car.